 How long can we maintain our petroleum dependency?
 Current estimates suggest at least for the next 25 years.
 Proved U.S. oil reserves now total 36.5 billion barrels,* with 3.1 billion barrels discovered since 2012.
 Extraction of “tight” oil—light crude oil contained in geological formations of shale or sandstone—accounted for only 12% of total U.S. oil production in 2008.
 By 2012, it made up 35% and is predicted to rise to 50% in the near term.

-At present, total world consumption is approximately 85 million barrels per day, more than 19 million of which is used by the United States.
+As of 2014, total world consumption was approximately 92 million barrels per day, about 19 million of which were used by the United States.

 The EIA estimates proved conventional crude oil reserves at more than 1.6 trillion barrels worldwide.
 As of 2014, total world consumption was approximately 92 million barrels per day, about 19 million of which were used by the United States.
 But simply dividing one number by the other produces a misleading picture because new reserves are discovered and vehicle efficiency changes over time.
 In the United States, regulations such as the Corporate Average Fuel Economy (CAFE) standards, which oblige manufacturers to develop more efficient vehicles, and research into new transportation fuels, such as biofuels, as well as the increased use of electric vehicles, are expected to reduce our demand for oil.